trademahi/fin-tech-test/README.md

 4. **Uploading File**: Allows users to upload financial documents securely.

+## Additional Features

+In addition to the core functionalities, this project includes the following extra features:

+- **Missing Data Files Count**: Calculates and shows the count of missing data files in the frontend interface.
+- **Loading Screen**: Displays a loading screen while data is being fetched.
+- **No Data Message**: Displays a message when no data is available.

 ## Deployment

 This project is deployed on Vercel.
 You can access it [here](https://fin-tech-test.vercel.app/).